neerajsingh0101/vim/doc/tips.md

 :! => drops me at the command line.
 Now do some command line operation.
 :! ls

-:Rmig takes you to the last migration file. works only inside an open file.

-If you are in one of the migration file then you can execute :Rake db:create

-:Rgenerate scaffold User name:string

-:Renv opens application.rb in Rails3 and environment.rb in Rails2

-:Rgen migration add_email_to_users

 In order to indent large number of lines left or right do.
 10>> Next hit dot to do that operation again.
 Hit u to undo last command.